kestra-io/docs/docs/developer-guide/triggers/schedule.md

 ## Variables
-When the flow is scheduled, some context variables are injected to allow some customization of the flow (such as filename, where in sql query, ...).
+When the flow is scheduled, some context variables are injected to allow some flow customization (such as filename, where in SQL query, etc.).

 | Parameter | Description |
 | ---------- | ----------- |